 - Stretch your body from your fingertips all the way through your lifted toes

 - Gaze at the floor a few feet in front of your body.

-- Hold the pose for 30 seconds.
+- Hold the pose for a few breaths.
 To release, exhale as you softly lower your left foot back to the floor.
 Lower your arms and step forward into Mountain Pose.
 Repeat the pose for the same amount of time on the opposite side.